WoltLab/docs.woltlab.com/docs/package_pip_template-listener.md

 The original template is not modified.
 If multiple template listeners listen to a single event their output is concatenated using the line feed character (`\n`, U+000A) in the order defined by the [`niceValue`](#niceValue).

-{% include callout.html content="It is recommend that the only code is an `{include}` of a template to enable changes by the administrator.
-Names of templates included by a template listener start with two underscores by convention." type="warning" %}
+!!! warning "It is recommend that the only code is an `{include}` of a template to enable changes by the administrator.
+Names of templates included by a template listener start with two underscores by convention."

 ### `<environment>`